cfpbackup/hmda-combined-documentation/README.md

 1. Every time you save the scss file it will automatically be compiled

 The ```SearchBar``` component has a slightly modified CSS (./src/theme/SearchBar/styles.css) file and may need to be "re-swizzled" when upgrading docusaurus to a new version.

+### Filing Instructions Guide (FIG)

+To create properly formatted .json files for each table in the FIG (/fig_versioned_docs/version-2024/tables/):

+1. Convert each table from the .docx file into .html with: https://word2cleanhtml.com/
+2. Convert the html table to markdown with: https://johnbeech.github.io/html-table-to-markdown-converter/index.html
+3. Convert the markdown table into json with: https://tableconvert.com/markdown-to-json